Remapping#

 )

-• k is the number of neighbors to use in the weighted average.
+The number of nearest source points to include in the weighted average.

 Upsampling#